diridari/CPP-Argument-Parser/README.md

     parser.analyseArgv(args,argv); // returns true if no unknown argumends and all required arguments have been called

-it returns true if all required arguments or any unknown argument had been used
+It returns true if all required arguments or any unknown argument had been used

+It is additional possible to check if all required arguments has been parsed by:

+    parser.foundAllRequierdArgs();

 ### Call Back Function
 If one argument gets transferred to the program the library searches the corresponding call back function and executes it.